 With its ‘fairytale’ atmosphere, Colmar is the capital of Alsace, the smallest region in France.
 Located on the border of Germany and Switzerland, it is a wonderfully preserved village with a charming historical center, immaculate streets, canals and famous half-timbered houses.
-The Grand-Rue in the heart of Colmar, is full of flowers, shops and restaurants with old forged signs.
+The Grand-Rue in the heart of the village, is full of flowers, shops and restaurants with old forged signs.

 Colmar, in the Alsace wine area, offers fabulous wines (Riesling, Sylvaner and Grand Cru), delicate specialties and gourmet dishes and is the perfect base for wine explorations.